Ambulance cover Australia: find the best private health plan for you

 What are the different types of ambulance cover?

 You have two options:

-Because different states have different rules around ambulance fees, it's worth having a chat with one of our advisors to help you find the right cover, at the best price available.
+Because different states have different rules around ambulance fees, it’s worth having a chat with one of our experts to help you find the right cover, at the best price available.

-No, it's not.
-But if you don't have Ambulance Cover or appropriate Hospital Cover, you'll need to pay the full cost of ambulance services.
+But if you don't have ambulance cover or appropriate Hospital Cover, you'll need to pay the full cost of ambulance services.

 Medicare does not cover the cost of emergency transport or other ambulance services.

 Standalone ambulance cover is definitely better than not having any cover at all if you want peace of mind that you won't have to pay any fees.

 That said, you may get better overall value for money by taking out Hospital Cover that may also cover you for ambulance call outs and journeys.

 That way, you'll also be covered for items such as getting a private room or be able to choose your own doctor.

 Even if your main priority is to avoid the Medicare Levy Surcharge, a lot of Basic policies will come with ambulance cover.